 I use Via Strengths as a tool to assess values based strengths.
 One thing I like about this protocol is it's scientifically measured, researched, and standardized.
 It has excellent resources and tools to support my work in developing clients' inherent strengths and values.

-Our world seems to be in short supply of it at the moment.
-The research points out, that while we all have the capacity to access each of the 24 character strengths like muscles we flex, we each have a higher leaning towards specific strengths; they express themselves in a way that's uniquely specific to you.
-Kindness for you could look like acts of compassion, service to others, care for animals, a caring spirit, self-sacrifice.
+The research points out, that while we all have the capacity to access each of the 24 character strengths they are like different muscles we flex, but we each have a higher leaning towards specific strengths; they express themselves in a way that's uniquely specific to you.
+Kindness for you could look like: acts of compassion, service to others, care for animals, a caring spirit, self-sacrifice.

 My husband ranks high in the strength of kindness as does a couple of my children.
-VIA calls this your signature strength when your 24 characteristics are ranked in your top 5 - 7.
-"Signature strengths" are these essential ingredients that when expressed are especially fulfilling and meaningful to you as a person.
+VIA calls this your signature strength when 24 characteristics are ranked high (in your top 5- 7) out of all 24 strengths listed.
+"Signature strengths" when expressed are especially fulfilling and meaningful to you as a person.
 When these strengths are present with your interactions and engagement in life you are in deep alignment with the very essence of who you are.
-When you are not in this strength you might feel off or out of your comfort.
+When you are not able to express this strength you might feel off or out of your comfort.

-Kindness is a great strength and the world is in short supply of it these days.
+Kindness is a great strength and the world is in short supply of it.
 But kindness like any strength also has the risk of being a weakness if it isn't stewarded properly.
-It may look like a weakness If you aren't conscious of this strength, likely not using it to its fullest capacity or fullest strength or it gets lost in prioritizing other people's needs above your own.

 For those who haven't acknowledged or taken ownership of this strength, take some time to begin to notice it, acknowledging this strength, celebrating and relishing in it.
 Guard it against others who might take advantage of it.
 Honour it as a unique contribution that you bring to the world.
 Look for people who appreciate this strength in you.
 Those are the people who's friendships will enrich you.

-IIf you would like to learn more about how to make your values and strengths work for you consider calling me with your questions.
+If you would like to learn more about values and strengths visit VIA character Strengths